 Reach Planner vs. similar tools

 If you use other reach tools, you may notice a discrepancy between their data and the data from Reach Planner.
-This may happen because the methodology for Reach Planner is different than the methodology of other tools, leading to potential discrepancies.
-Many industry tools measure editorial reach (often including inventory that isn’t monetizable) while Reach Planner measures commercial reach.
-Directionally, the results should be similar.
+This may happen because the methodology for Reach Planner is different from the methodology of other tools, leading to potential discrepancies.
+Many industry tools measure editorial reach – often including inventory that isn’t monetisable – while Reach Planner measures commercial reach.
+The results should be broadly similar.

-Google is committed to helping improve the data accuracy of independent industry tools and are working closely with them to enable more holistic and accurate measurements of YouTube.
+Google is committed to helping improve the data accuracy of independent industry tools and is working closely with them to enable more holistic and accurate measurements of YouTube.

 Average frequency and frequency cap

 Missing reach percentage or total population of a plan